Focus and Scope

 Research articles (Refereed)

 This section contains articles that have been double blind (anonymously) peer reviewed.
-To be included in this section, articles must be based on substantiated scholarship; may be theoretical or empirical; and provide critical reflection and analysis.
+To be included in this section, articles must be based on substantiated scholarship; may be theoretical, experimental or empirical; and provide critical reflection and analysis.
 They must contribute new knowledge to the field of community-engaged research.
 Articles should be between 6000 and 8000 words in length, including a comprehensive reference list.

 Checked Open Submissions Checked Indexed Checked Peer Reviewed